Questions and Answers on the recognition of foreign divorce

 Where can I apply for recognition of the foreign divorce?

-If neither of the two former spouses is resident in Germany and no new marriage is to be entered into in Germany, the Senate Administration of Justice in Berlin is responsible.
 For all other cases, jurisdiction in each federal state lies with a higher regional court (exception: in Lower Saxony with all three higher regional courts) or in Hamburg with the Hamburg judicial authority (Justizbehörde) and in Berlin with the Senate Administration for Justice:

 In Baden-Württemberg ist das Oberlandesgericht Karlsruhe für die Anerkennung ausländischer Ehescheidungen zuständig: